ArjG/ArjData/_posts/2019-10-01-automating-with-cron.markdown

 # Windows People!
-Don't dispair windows people, I use windows too!
+Don't dispair Windows people, I use Windows too!
 In windows there's something else called the "Task Scheduler" or schtasks sometimes, it has the same function as cron I believe.
-I'm not going to cover it here in depth here, this post has already dragged on long enough, but feel free to have a look at microsoft's documentation about it [here](https://docs.microsoft.com/en-us/windows/win32/taskschd/schtasks).
+I'm not going to cover it here in depth here, this post has already dragged on long enough, but feel free to have a look at Microsoft's documentation about it [here](https://docs.microsoft.com/en-us/windows/win32/taskschd/schtasks).